stevearrants/style/docs/activevoice.md

 Active voice
 ============
 Be concise and direct.
-Active voice supports these and it makes your content more engaging, too.
+Active voice supports these goals and it makes your content more engaging, too.
 Active voice can help the reader easily identify the subject of the sentence.
 In the following example, the person who submits the form is essential information.